Initialization

 <link rel="stylesheet" href="./dist/kanban.css">

-Set up a container for Kanban in your HTML and give it an ID, like "root":
+Add a container for Kanban and assign an ID, for example root:

 <div id="root"></div>